gdbroman/broman.blog/_posts/2020/2020-09-10-raw-not-perfect.md

 Partly, I think, because one realizes that our highest selves reside in a place of authenticity.

 Being human is rough.
-Our communication has to match that.

 Rawness allows us to connect.

 Perfection's about removing flaws but art is about opening up.